AhmedInTech/osticket-prereqs/README.md

 - create azure account
 - create virtual machines (windows 10 and ubuntu)
-- if using mac, download microsoft remote desktop
+- if using mac, download microsoft remote desktop. windows users can skip this step
 - Item 4
 - Item 5